Tim (film): Reception

-The film was one of Gibson's first roles, and was moderately successful in Australia, earning Gibson an award at the 21st Australian Film Institute Awards for Best Actor.
+The film was Gibson's third movie role, and was moderately successful in Australia, earning Gibson an award at the 21st Australian Film Institute Awards for Best Actor.
 Kurts and Evison also won Best Supporting Actor and Actress awards respectively.

 Box office

-Tim grossed $809,000 at the box office in Australia, which is equivalent to $3,163,190 in 2009 dollars.
+Tim grossed $809,000 at the box office in Australia.

 Critical response

-William Thomas of Empire gave Tim 4 out of 5 stars, highly praising Gibson’s role stating that "Gibson sensitively portrays Tim without resorting to the usual facial tics associated with this type of role, and, even when a romance begins to develop between the pair, the film rarely slides into cliché."
+William Thomas of Empire gave Tim 4 out of 5 stars, praising Gibson’s effort: "Gibson sensitively portrays Tim without resorting to the usual facial tics associated with this type of role, and, even when a romance begins to develop between the pair, the film rarely slides into cliché."
 Vincent Canby of The New York Times gave it a mixed review saying "Tim is the sort of movie that poses a question not likely to be raised by anyone you know: Can a beautiful, 40-ish woman, who is successful in business and remarkably stable in her emotional life, find happiness with a handsome young man, approximately half her age, who hasn't - as he puts it - a full quid?"
 He summed up the film with "Considering the patent sillinesses of the material, Miss Laurie and Mr. Gibson do very well, and the supporting performers, especially Mr. Kurts, are fine."